 Text-to-9-1-1 is a service for emergency situations when calling 9-1-1 is not possible.
 AT&T, Sprint, Verizon, T-Mobile and MetroPCS customers are able to take advantage of this feature.

-Text-to-9-1-1 service provides an equal access to emergency services for residents with hearing and speech disabilities.
+Text-to-9-1-1 service provides equal access to emergency services for residents with hearing and speech disabilities.
 However, our clear message is "Call if you can, Text if you can't" Texting is not a replacement for calling 9-1-1; whenever possible, people should always call 9-1-1 instead of texting.

 Text in simple words - do not use abbreviations.
 Keep it short and to the point!

 A text or data plan is required to place a text-to-9-1-1